Alan Morris (advertiser): Career

 Morris' first job was as a copywriter in Canada while travelling.
-On his return to Australia he joined Rogers Holland and Everingham and then Mullins Clarke and Ralph, where he was creative director and had a shareholding.
+On his return to Australia he joined Rodgers Holland and Everingham and then Mullins Clarke and Ralph, where he was creative director and had a shareholding.
 In the mid-1970s he took to freelancing and at one point was teamed with writer Allan Johnston at Hertz Walpole in Sydney.
 Together they had immediate success as a team working on campaigns for Hertz Walpole's clients Meadow Lea margarine ("You oughta be congratulated") and Tooheys beer ("How do you feel?").
 In 1975 started their own consultancy and continuing to work on such accounts as they grew their business.
 In 1979 their creative consultancy became the full-service ad agency Mojo and Meadow Lea and Tooheys amongst other clients, signed with the new shop.

 During the 1980s Mojo was the hottest creative agency in Sydney and Mo and Jo had success jointly authoring World Series Cricket's "C'mon Aussie C'mon" and later the Australian Tourism Commission's spot with Paul Hogan's instruction to put another "Shrimp on the barbie.

 The Mojo approach to TV advertisements used a colloquial and irreverent style, often with a catchy jingle to simple accompaniment.
 Contrasting against the clipped and British-imitating style of voice presenters on Australian TV up till that point, Mojo ads highlighted Australian idiom and its laconic accent.
 Ads such as "I’m as Australian as Ampol”, "Hit 'em with the Old Pea Beu" (insectide), "Everybody loves Speedo”, "I Can Feel a Fourex Coming on", "Every Amco tells a Story" (for Amco jeans) all came out of the Mojo agency in the 1980s.
 The use of Peter Allen's I Still Call Australia Home to promote Qantas was developed at Mojo in the late 1980s and until 2011 this campaign concept was still used by Qantas and its ad agencies.